Counseling & Wellness Services Staff

 Health Education Coordinator

-Laura has a Bachelor's of Science in Community Health Education and a Masters of Public Health from Eastern Washington University.
-After completing her bachelors degree she spent several years as a health educator in Spokane County for a non-profit.
+Laura has a Bachelor of Science in Community Health Education, a Master of Public Health with a Health Service Administration Certificate from Eastern Washington University.
+After completing her bachelor's degree, she spent several years as a health educator in Spokane County for a non-profit.
 Within this position, Laura gained valuable experience instructing community-based health education including tobacco cessation, parenting classes, CPR, first aid, employee wellness, health coaching, and outreach to low-income and underserved populations.
-She has competed and placed top five in five NPC fitness competitions, husband and her met at EWU while both were students, mother to three, and thinks peanut butter is the greatest thing ever.
+Laura is passionate about health promotion and loves being able to help college students reach wellness goals through wellbeing coaching, programs, presentation and outreach.
+Laura oversees our peer health educators and interns.
+She has competed and placed top five in five NPC fitness competitions, met her spouse while they both attended EWU, mother to three, loves photography, baking, staying active and thinks peanut butter is the greatest thing ever.

-Tricia's path to her dream job as the Director of Health, Wellness, and Prevention Services at EWU began with stints in public health and K-12 education.
+Tricia's path to her dream job at EWU began with stints in public health and K-12 education.
 Through these experiences, she designed health communication strategies, implemented evidence-based prevention and environmental programs, facilitated community processes and collaborations, provided professional development, and worked to radiate possibility and positivity.
 She will try most things once, which places her in fun experiences such as dance-offs and dunk tanks and highlights her sense of humor.
 She is a self-proclaimed coffee-aholic and dark chocolate connoisseur, who is passionate about physical activity and can be found outside with her family bike riding, skiing, hiking, golfing, or paddling.
-Tricia is a commissioner on the Cheney Park and Recreation Board and serves as a board member for the Greater Spokane Substance Abuse Council.

 Rán Henry, Psy.D.